346pa034/python-dns-data-exfiltrator/README.md

 # A lightweight, easy-to-use, DNS data exfiltrator
 As I was plowing through the INE eJPT course, I ran into a DNS data exfiltrator that I thought was annoying to use.
 So I rolled my own.
 This is the result.
 I am open to suggestions, critique and questions.
-I learned a lot from building this, about the DNS protocol and how data exfiltration works.
+I learned a lot from building this, both about the DNS protocol and how data exfiltration works and some neat tricks in Python.
 I hope it'll benefit you in your (legal!) endeavors.

 ## Installation
 Just clone/download the script from this Git repo